Social Drinker or Symptoms of Alcoholism?

 One: Alcoholics Try To Hide Their Drinking

-A big symptoms of alcoholism is that someone has veered from social drinking to alcoholism is when people try to hide their drinking from others, particularly ones close to them.
+someone has veered from social drinking to alcoholism is when people try to hide their drinking from others, particularly ones close to them, then this is the big symptoms of alcoholism.
 This is a sure sign that they know that they are drinking too much and want to hide that from their loved ones, so as not to disappoint or to alarm them.
 And the more extreme lengths, or the more covering up the person tries to do to hide the extent of the drinking, the more serious the drinking problem is liable to be.

 Two: Alcohol Is Used As A Coping Mechanism